frr149/rediminute/README.md

-# RedIMinute
+# rediminute

 A Redis-inspired asynchronous TCP server implemented in Python with asyncio.

 ## Overview

-RedIMinute is an in-memory key-value store that communicates over TCP.
+rediminute is an in-memory key-value store that communicates over TCP.
 It's designed to be lightweight, fast, and support multiple simultaneous connections.

 ## Features (Planned)